South Carolina General Assembly

 (3) charge unconscionable prices during a declared state of emergency or disaster, as described in Section 39-5-145, or knowingly and wilfully use a misleading practice or device to solicit the contribution or sale of goods or services for charitable purposes in connection with a declared state of emergency or disaster, as described in Section 39-5-147.;

 (b) wilfully and knowingly assault or engage in behavior that could endanger a worker restoring critical services or destroy, damage, or tamper with an electric utility system, as defined by Section 16-11-740.
-A person violating a provision of this item shall be guilty of a felony and, upon conviction, must be fined or imprisoned or both in the discretion of the court.
+A person violating a provision of this item shall be guilty of a misdemeanor and, upon conviction, must be fined or imprisoned or both in the discretion of the court.

 (B) Penalties provided in this article are cumulative of and in addition to those provided in Sections 39-5-145 and 39-5-147.